Getting started

 On the Replit home screen, describe your app idea and select Mobile app as the app type.

-Test on your phone
+Test your app

 Build a mobile app when you want:- A native experience: Fast performance, smooth interactions, and platform-native UI.